 The Tribal Commission is hereby clothed with all the privileges and immunities of the Tribe, except as specifically limited by this Title or other tribal law, including sovereign immunity from suit in any state, federal or tribal court.
-Except as provided in Section 12-3-8, nothing in this Title nor any action of the Tribe or the Tribal Commission shall be deemed or construed to be a waiver of sovereign immunity from suit by the Tribal Commission, or to be a consent of the Triba or the Tribal Commission to jurisdiction over the Tribal Commission by the United States or by any state or any other tribe with regard to the business or affairs of the Tribe or the Tribal Commission, or to be a consent of the Tribal Commission, or to be a consent of the Tribal Commission to any cause of action, case or controversy, or to the levy of any judgment, lien or attachment upon any property of the Tribe or the Tribal Commission; or to be a consent of the Tribe or the Tribal or the Tribal Commission to suit in respect to any land within the exterior boundaries of the Reservation, or to be a consent of the Tribe or the Tribal Commission to the alienation, attachment or encumbrance of any such land.
+Except as provided in Section 12-3-8, nothing in this title nor any action of the Tribe or the Tribal Commission shall be deemed or construed to be a waiver of sovereign immunity from suit by the Tribal Commission, or to be a consent of the Tribe or the Tribal Commission to jurisdiction over the Tribal Commission by the United States or by any state or any other tribe with regard to the business or affairs of the Tribe or the Tribal Commission, or to be a consent of the Tribe or the Tribal Commission to any cause of action, case or controversy, or to the levy of any judgment, lien or attachment upon any property of the Tribe or the Tribal Commission; or to be a consent of the Tribe or the Tribal Commission to suit in respect to any land within the exterior boundaries of the Reservation, or to be a consent of the Tribal Commission to the alienation, attachment or encumbrance of any such land.